The world’s longest continuous monitoring of N2O and CO2 emissions

 No experimental manipulations were conducted at TGAS-MAN from 2013 through to 2018, though monitoring of emissions and field conditions continued.
 This period allowed the plots time to recover from manipulations that had taken place during the previous seven growing seasons, in preparation for Phase 2 of TGAS-MAN.

-In the fall of 2018, a cover crop of Fall Rye was applied to the east plots (Plot 2 and 3).
-These will be seeded with oats in the spring of 2019, at which point a new project investigating cover cropping will begin.
+On August 29, 2018, a cover crop of Fall Rye was applied without fertilizer and only to the east plots (Plot 2 and 3) of TGAS-MAN, marking the beginning of Phase 2 and a new project investigating the effects of cover cropping on greenhouse gas emissions.

 Funding Source: General Mills